 - Acting on the results of your analysis

 In the end, there is no magic box or formula that will predict end of equipment life but with a structured process, some practical guidelines and common sense, many uncontrolled outages can be avoided and your transformer assets can be effectively managed.
 Turning data into usable information brings real value to your organization.
 3L2R's transformer analysis service complies with the strict guidelines set by the electrical products and electrical services industry, and meets each of our client's unique specifications.
-Please contact 3L2R for any of your transformer related needs, or to learn more about any of the other reputable electrical services we offer throughout North America.
+Please contact 3L2R for any of your transformer related needs, or to learn more about any of the other reputable electrical services we offer throughout Ontario.